bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 1: 01:09:02

-If you're interested in the checking addresses you don't own, I think that's also very feasible.
+If you're interested in checking addresses you don't own, I think that's also very feasible.
 I don't know if that's interesting.
 But I think that today your options are pretty bad.

 So I think at least on that front, yeah, we're kind of clearly better than the best way you have today to kind of look up the address of a balance that you don't already have in your wallet, of an address.

 Speaker 4: 01:09:35

 So that is a super important point and that might...

 So what are people looking in block explorers?
 They are looking at quite a few things there.
 But building a private block explorer based on this protocol might actually be possible.
 Yes, that's a huge thing, really huge.

 Right now, people are putting in, and people, I mean, I do that as well.
-We are putting in our addresses in block exporters to check if everything is going well or how well was constructing wasabi this transaction, stuff like that.
+We are putting in our addresses in block explorers to check if everything is going well or how well was constructing wasabi this transaction, stuff like that.

 And well, that's a huge database that block explorers have.
 So that's pretty problematic, I hope.
 It's not gonna be like that well-known fact that they are going for block explorers to disclose data.
 You know?

 Speaker 1: 01:11:00

 Yeah, I mean, if I was, I would definitely subpoena Block Explorer.
 I think Ledger keeps their logs on Ledger Live for like five years or something.

 So yeah, I think, I think, Yeah, I don't know if you guys are interested.
 I think that's another angle we're interested in is this hardware wallet kind of integration.
-I think it's kind of funny how you go to kind of you're currently able to go to Greatlands and kind of keep all your private keys on hardware.
+I think it's kind of funny how you go to kind of you're currently able to kind of keep all your private keys on hardware.

 But then when you want to just like know how much money you have, you kind of have to, you have to just, you end up kind of just going to a block explorer or ledger or whoever, and kind of just telling them your address and your IP address and stuff.
 So yeah.